lopezrunco/basic-home-lab/readme.md

 # Building a basic homelab

+Documentation of the setup process for my personal cybersecurity home lab for practice — a step-by-step guide using VirtualBox, Kali Linux, Windows 10, Sysmon, and Splunk.
+Covers network configuration, malware simulation, and telemetry analysis.

 ## 1. Download and install VirtualBox

 Go to the [Virtual box download page](https://www.virtualbox.org/wiki/Downloads) and click on Windows hosts.